dfinity/quill/.github/PULL_REQUEST_TEMPLATE.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration.

-# Checklist:
+# Checklist

-- [ ] I have made corresponding changes to the documentation in src/docs.
+- [ ] I have made corresponding changes to the documentation in docs/cli-reference.
+- [ ] I have added corresponding integration tests.